charakajg/charakajg.github.io/index.md

 # Hi, I'm Charaka G. 🖐️

-I'm a senior software engineer/developer from Sri Lanka 🇱🇰.
-I also spearhead the [**AppsoFluna** group](https://github.com/appsofluna/).
+I'm a developer from Sri Lanka with an interest in technical product management 🇱🇰.

 I prioritize understanding core programming principles and crafting clean, maintainable code.
 While language specifics might change, these foundational concepts persist.
 I also believe that **teamwork and collaboration** drive great software projects as much as the code does.
 One of the essays that profoundly encapsulates my sentiments towards programming is ["Why is programming fun?"](http://people.apache.org/~acmurthy/WhyIsProgrammingFun.html) by Frederick P. Brooks, Jr. He aptly expresses why it is fun and more importantly how it can be meaningful work.
 Now, here's a map to navigate my repositories.